SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

   ---
 weight: 70
 title: OPC UA
 layout: redirect
 ---

 The OPC UA device gateway is a stand-alone Java program that communicates with OPC UA server(s) and the Cumulocity platform.
 It stores data into the Cumulocity database via REST.
 Additionally, C8Y commands are executed to perform various operations on the OPC UA servers.

 The gateway has to be registered as Cumulocity device in a specific tenant and the opcua-device-gateway must run in the users’ environment.

 >**Important:** In order to use OPC UA, you must be subscribed to the “opcua-mgmt-service” microservice.
 If the “opcua-mgmt-service” microservice is not available in your tenant, contact [SAG support](https://empower.softwareag.com/ContactSupport/).

-To download the gateway navigate to [Cumulocity resources.](http://resources.cumulocity.com/examples/opcua-device-gateway-1005.7.1.jar)
+To download the gateway navigate to [Cumulocity resources](http://resources.cumulocity.com/examples/opc-ua/).

 The gateway requires Java 8 in order to run.

-> **Info**: The documentation of the OPCUA Java gateway 1.0 can be found in the Java agent sources in Bitbucket at [https://bitbucket.org/m2m/cumulocity-agents-opc/src/develop/opcua-agent/documentation/](https://bitbucket.org/m2m/cumulocity-agents-opc/src/develop/opcua-agent/documentation/).
-Note, that this version is deprecated and should only be used for demo purposes.
-For production usage, use the new OPC UA agent described in this document.

 ### <a name="gateway-register"></a>Gateway configuration and registration

 YAML file and spring profiles are used for the configuration of the gateway.
 A default configuration file is embedded in the gateway JAR file, so you only need to set the properties which are different from the default.
-For more information on the YAML syntax, see [https://bitbucket.org/asomov/snakeyaml/src/default/](https://bitbucket.org/asomov/snakeyaml/src/default/).

 > **Important**: When editing the YAML file, make sure to provide valid indentations.